exercism/docs/contributing/website-copy.md

 Repo: <https://github.com/exercism/website-copy/>

-This document is obviously incomplete, it merely serves as a way to save a question & answer from the Slack paywall.
+This document is obviously incomplete, right now it merely serves as a way to save a question & answer from the Slack paywall.

 ## Why are Mentoring Notes not in the track repo?